 Participants were first engaged through La Nostra Storia (our story) story telling workshops.
-These workshops provided a space where stories emerged and inspired nostalgic accounts of migration, settlement and the significant contributions made by Italian communities to the cultural and economic growth of our region so many decades ago.
+These workshops provided a space where stories emerged and inspired nostalgic accounts of Italian Immigration to Australia, settlement and the significant contributions made by Italian communities to the cultural and economic growth of our region so many decades ago.
 Importantly La Nostra Storia workshops enabled greater intergenerational dialogue between Italian elders and ensuing generations from Italo Australian backgrounds.
 Their memories remained vivid of the no less than extraordinary journeys and stories of hardship they experienced upon arriving in Australia’s far north, as far back as the 1920’s and throughout Europe’s post WWII era and into the 1960’s.

 As a community, we share the responsibility to identify and respect what is important, and pass on these stories to future generations so they will understand what came before them.
 As these stories are direct from the subject, they provide depth, texture, flavour, nuance, and colour to our social history.
 When stories come from the community it fills in the gaps , gives voice to otherwise hidden people, enriches or embellishes, substantiates or contradicts and potentially corrects the official record.

 The Italian Immigration to Australia stories presented on this website are just a small part of Australian history and a slice of Far North Queensland heritage.
 This project was co-ordinted by Creative Partnerships.